Xilinx/PYNQ/docs/source/1_getting_started.rst

 1. Set the *boot* jumper (labelled JP4 on the board) to the **SD** position by placing the jumper over the top two pins of JP4 as shown in the image.
 (This sets the board to boot from the Micro-SD card)

 2. To power the PYNQ-Z1 from the micro USB cable, set the *power* jumper (JP5) to the **USB** position by placing the jumper over the top two pins of JP5 as shown in the image.
-(Set the jumper to **REG** to use an external power regulator)
+(You can also power the board from an external 12V power regulator by setting the jumper to **REG**.)

 3. Insert the **Micro SD** card loaded with the PYNQ-Z1 image into the board.
 (The Micro SD slot is underneath the board)